asminer/meddly/docs/_releases/unreleased.md

   should be used when converting between reduction types (typically in operations).

+* New method ```forest::redirectSingleton``` should be used to eliminate illegal edges to singleton nodes in identity reduced forests (works for all reduction types).

 ### Implementation

 * New unified compute table implementation in file ```ct_styles.cc```,